 Beta radiation consists of free electrons or positrons at relativistic speeds.
-These particles are known as the beta particles.
-Beta particles are high-energy, high-speed electrons or positrons emitted by certain fission fragments or by certain primordial radioactive nuclei such as potassium-40.
-The beta particles are a form of ionizing radiation also known as beta rays.
+These particles are known as beta particles.
+Beta particles are high-energy, high-speed electrons or positrons emitted by certain fission fragments or certain primordial radioactive nuclei such as potassium-40.
+The beta particles are a form of ionizing radiation, also known as beta rays.
 The production of beta particles is termed beta decay.
 There are two forms of beta decay:

 - the electron decay (β− decay),

 - the positron decay (β+ decay).